HITECHCRIME/HC_OVERVIEW/README.md

 > - People who are looking for personal answers in content (can relate to it).
 > - People who want to be immersed in content (want to escape reality).
 > - People who want to become the content (want to take part in the making).

+# OFFER

+## Free Offer
+- Base narrative content in form of chapters and open social media access hook points
+- Streamable Music
+- Goodies (refer to the Content Cloud)

+## Core Offer (Pay Gate) - separate pieces of content - trigger point for upsell)
+- Physical Albums + AV (music + films + other pieces of content relating to album chapter)
+- Clothing (merch as a part of Kannibal universe).
+- Universe Items (higher cost merch).
+- Exclusive narrative chapters (later down the line)?
+- 1-Month/6-Moth/1 Year Subscription to Overseer app

+## Upsell (Narrative Packages)
+- Examples in form pf Narrative Packs containing access to chapters full of additional content, albums, merch like clothing and items from the universe for the most expensive version of the Narrative Pack.

+**Example 1:**

+- Album
+- 1-Month of Subscription to Overseer app
++ Upsell another chapter

+### Narrative Pack Tiers / Versions

+Modular Narrative Packs.
+Take a pick at the content you want.

+---

+**Narrative Pack: Agent 1 - STANDARD ISSUE OUTFIT 1**
+- Album
+- Piece of Clothing (choose your pick)
+- 1-Month of Subscription to Overseer app (access to chapter previews and audiovisual content)

+**Narrative Pack: Agent 2 - UNIVERSE**
+- Album
+- Common/Standard/Rare Universe Lore Item (choice rises the price by a bit)
+- 1-Month of Subscription to Overseer app (access to chapter previews and audiovisual content)

+**Narrative Pack: Agent 3 - STANDARD ISSUE OUTFIT 2**
+- Album
+- 2 Pieces of Clothing (choose your pick)
+- 1-Month of Subscription to Overseer app (access to chapter previews and audiovisual content)

+**Narrative Pack: Agent 4 - STANDARD ISSUE OUTFIT 3**
+- Album
+- 3 Pieces of Clothing (choose your pick)
+- 1-Month of Subscription to Overseer app (access to chapter previews and audiovisual content)

+---

+**Narrative Pack: Operative 1**
+- Album
+- Piece of Clothing (choose your pick)
+- Common/Standard/Rare Universe Lore Item (choice rises the price by a bit)
+- 1-Month of Subscription to Overseer app (access to chapter previews and audiovisual content)

+**Narrative Pack: Operative 2**
+- Album
+- 2 Pieces of Clothing (choose your pick)
+- Common/Standard/Rare Universe Lore Item (choice rises the price by a bit)
+- 1-Month of Subscription to Overseer app (access to chapter previews and audiovisual content)

+---

+**Narrative Pack: Director Operative**
+- Album
+- Piece of Clothing (choose your pick)
+- Common/Standard/Rare Universe Lore Item
+- 1-Month of Subscription to Overseer app

+(naming: Prime Operative, Prime Agent)

+## Subscription
+- Subscription: Take part in the universe.
+Live notifications and immersing you into the narrative content.
+Exclusive access to more storylines.
+Subscription to Overseer app (access to chapter previews and audiovisual content)

+1 month
+6 month
+12 month

 ### /// BASIC ENTRY POINTS_ (make an icon grid)